 One, there has been stagnant wage growth for five years, and because employers only give modest pay rises at best in modest growth times, this increase will mean a rise in a company’s wages bill without that naturally flowing to the employee’s hands.

-Another sad reality is that the taxation benefits of the whole Super scheme flows more to higher-income earners, as they can put in extra funds at only 15% tax in most cases and earn lower-taxed yields.
+Another sad reality is that the taxation benefits of the whole Super scheme flows more to higher-income earners.
+This is because high earners can add extra funds at only 15% tax in most cases, and earn lower-taxed yields.
 Because the Federal Government is propping up these Superannuation tax concessions, the cost of this initiative is growing so much that it’s “expected to eventually exceed that of the entire age pension expenditure by about 2050”, according to the Retirement Income Review, a hefty tome compiled by Mike Callaghan.
 (ABCnews.com.au)

 What about Accessing Your Super when Young?

-As housing costs increase and owning a house in old age is a more independent and cheaper way to live, there are calls for making it easy to access superannuation for working young people today.
+As owning a house in old age is a more independent and cheaper way to live, there are calls for making it easy to access superannuation for working young people today.

 Does superannuation really matter to a young person?
 Or should they be able to apply for that savings for a house deposit?

-“Yes, someone should be able to access their super for a house deposit when 20-29, but if they’re 30, then they should start saving towards retirement by about then”.
+“Yes, someone should be able to access their super for a house deposit when 20-29, but if they’re 30, they should start saving towards retirement by about then”.– Student

-An interesting projection is shown in the graphic above, which is putting in 11% Super to the writer’s paltry fund over the next 20 years.
 It makes sense for those of us who are self-employed and had time out from the workforce to raise a child/children (and to go to University) to try to play catch-up.
-I feel this is a better option than putting our proverbial heads in the sand and then panicking at age 60 that there will not be enough to live on, especially with an ever-wavering age pension.
+I feel this is a better option than putting our heads in the sand and then panicking at age 60 that there will not be enough to live on.
+Especially with an ever-wavering age pension.

-If you’d like to learn more about the financial independence mindset, then my ebook How to Control Your Financial Destiny (3.99) covers this, with more about overcoming financial blocks and trials to get ahead in the second book in the Know Your Finances series: Create Your New Life of Abundance.
+If you’d like to learn more about the financial independence mindset, then my ebook How to Control Your Financial Destiny ($3.99) covers this.
+There’s more about overcoming financial trials to get ahead, in the second book in the Know Your Finances series: Create Your New Life of Abundance.